-Breakeven is the point, where your trade neither makes nor loses money.
-In simple words, moving stop loss to breakeven is when your stop loss moves to breakeven (or your preferrable value), when a certain profit on your position is reached.
-The main goal of this feature is to have zero risk of losing money on a trade after your Move SL to breakeven triggers.
+Breakeven is the point where your trade neither makes nor loses money.
+In simple terms, moving the stop loss to breakeven means adjusting your stop loss to the breakeven point (or your preferred value) once a certain profit level is reached on your position.
+The main goal of this feature is to eliminate the risk of losing money on a trade after your Move SL to breakeven is triggered.

-Each exchange applies different trade fees, which can potentially shift your breakeven point, resulting in an actual loss.
-To address this, we’ve proactively incorporated an adjustable Execution Price.
+Each exchange applies different trading fees, which can potentially shift your breakeven point, resulting in an actual loss.
+To address this, we’ve incorporated an adjustable Execution Price.
 This functionality allows you to account for these fees or fine-tune your stop-loss settings to secure profits from your trades effectively.

 Examples: